Gametrics/standards/grc.md

 ----------|------------
 CON       | Console
 DEV       | Devkit console
-SFT       | Game or software (including all-in-one cheat devices like the NES Game Genie) 1ST       | First-party software-specific peripheral (ex: Super Scope, Multitap) 3RD       | 3rd-party hardware or software peripheral (ex: Konami Justifier, including non-all-in-one cheat devices such as the Gamecube Action Replay)
-CNT       | Console intrinsic component (ex: power adapter, RF switch, video adapter or cables) SNT       | Software intrinsic component (ex: standalone case or disc for a multi-disc game) AMD       | Auxillary media device (ex: N64 Disk Drive, Famicom disk system, Sufami Turbo, Gamecube GBA player)
+1PA       | First-party or OEM component (ex: controller, av cables, power adapters) 3PA       | Third-party component (ex: a Madcatz AV cable or controller) SFT       | Game or software media (including integrated cheat devices like the NES Game Genie, or a complete media package) SNT       | Software intrinsic component (box or manuals, including separated cheat devices like the Gamecube action replay) AMD       | Alternate media device (ex: N64 Disk Drive, Famicom disk system, Sufami Turbo, Gamecube GBA player)

 ### Model \(M\)

-This attribute is **OPTIONAL** and may be left empty.
-If provided, it is considered free-text.
+This attribute is considered free-text.

 This attribute represents different releases of a given set of hardware of the same type and family with different features or functionality.
 For example, the Sega Genesis models 1, 2, or 3, or the PS2 fat or slim.

+It is **RECOMMENDED** that, if a VGCC is describing a piece of hardware that is the first in its family, that this attribute be set to the same value as the family attribute.

 ### Color \(C\)